luismiguelcasadodiaz/inception/learnings/Docker_learnings.md

 Usable range: 192.168.1.2 → 192.168.1.14

-# logs sizes
+# log sizes
- My aim is to keep small the virtual machine harddisk size.
-This is why i limit log file size and number of log files to keep
+ I aim to keep the virtual machine hard disk size small.
+This is why I limit log file size and number of log files to keep

 ```yaml